cern-hse-computing/WCCOAkafkaDrv/README.md

 Notes:

     * This is a specific dump of the REMUS redundant project DPs
-    * The internal driver number in the dump is 14.
+    * The internal driver number in the dump is 2.
 If it's unavailable to you, try to modify the dump file directly.

 * [dplist/panels/para/address_kafka.pnl](./winccoa/panels/para/address_kafka.pnl) : a panel that you can use in para for kafka addressing.
 If you install this panel, then you will also need the WinCC OA scripts that go along:

     * [scripts/userDrivers.ctl](./winccoa/scripts/userDrivers.ctl)
     * [scripts/userPara.ctl](./winccoa/scripts/userPara.ctl)
+    * [scripts/libs/kafka_dpe_addressing.ctl](./winccoa/scripts/libs/kafka_dpe_addressing.ctl): Optional, functions to set peripth address from ctl